 4. Add the corn kernels to the soup and simmer for a further 5 minutes, or until the quinoa is tender but the corn is only just tender.

 5. Return the chicken to the soup and simmer for 1 minute, or until heated through.
-Check the seasoning and stir in the parsley.
+Check the seasoning and stir in the parsley to serve.